List of Sydney FC players: Players

 Players highlighted in bold are still actively playing at Sydney FC.

 Captains

-Seven players have captained Sydney FC since it was founded in 2004, the first being Mark Rudan, who captained the team until 2007.
-The club's longest-serving captain is Alex Brosque, who captained the club for five years between 2014–2019.
-The current captain is Alex Wilkinson.
+Nine players have captained Sydney FC since it was founded in 2004, the first being Mark Rudan, who captained the team until 2007.
+The club's longest-serving captain is Alex Brosque, who captained the club for five years between 2014 and 2019.
+The current captain is Rhyan Grant.